 commits an offence unless it is established that the person charged did not intend to defeat, delay or obstruct the inquiry.

-Penalty: a fine of $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000, or imprisonment for one year, or both.

+[Section 432 amended by No. 7 of 2016 s.
+166.]

 433. Record of examination

 (1) Except as provided by section 429, a record of an examination may be used in proceedings against the person examined, but this does not preclude the admission of other written or oral evidence.